-Rules: Insert a digit from 1 to N into each cell in the N by N grid so that no digit repeats in any row or column.
-Also, the number in the upper-left corner of each bold cage indicates the value of a mathematical operation (addition, subtraction, multiplication, division) applied successively to all digits in the cage, starting with the largest digit for subtraction and division (e.g. 1,2,4 with subtraction is a 1- clue as 4-2-1 = 1).
+Rules: Insert a number from 1 to N into each cell in the N by N grid so that no number repeats in any row or column.
+Also, the number in the upper-left corner of each bold cage indicates the value of a mathematical operation (addition, subtraction, multiplication, division) applied successively to all numbers in the cage, starting with the largest number for subtraction and division (e.g. 1,2,4 with subtraction is a 1- clue as 4-2-1 = 1).
 The operation may or may not be given in the cage, but at least one of the four operations must apply.
-Digits can repeat within a cage.
+Numbers can repeat within a cage.

 Answer String: Enter the row/column marked “A”, followed by a comma, followed by the row/column marked “B”.
 Rows are entered from left to right and columns from top to bottom.
 This example has the key “53214,45132”.